jamesblasco/modal_bottom_sheet/sheet/README.md

 #### Control the position of the sheet

-It is possible to pass a `SheetController` to control programatically the position of the sheet.
+It is possible to pass a `SheetController` to control programmatically the position of the sheet.

 ```dart
 SheetController controller = SheetController();